-- Directory structure
+- Directory structure - Tools

-- Documentation

-- IDE support

-- Tools

 The installer does not include code examples or libraries, but it does provide the tools to access them.

 1.3.1 Directory structure

 Refer to the ModusToolboxTM tools package installation guide for information about installing ModusToolboxTM software.
 Once it is installed, the various ModusToolboxTM top-level directories are organized as follows: